ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/load-teas.md

 # Lab: Load Teas

-In this lab, you will learn
+In this lab, you will learn:

+- how to create a basic HTTP service
+- how to add a module to the store
+- how to use the data in a view

 ## Create a TeaService